mrheat/dead-letter-dump/README.md

 Statistics
 -------------

-- Last update was on December 31, 2018, 12:00 am
+- Last update was on January 1, 2019, 12:00 am
 - The Whitelist currently contains 407 entries
-- The Blacklist currently contains 32406 entries
+- The Blacklist currently contains 32423 entries
 - The Greylist currently contains 0 entries

 ## Support on BMC